 The Chappells bought a clapboard farmhouse on 8 acres on the edge of downtown, raised five kids, and cofounded an alternative school centered around environmental sustainability.
 In 1970, they launched Tom’s of Maine, which proved that products like fennel toothpaste could attract mainstream consumers and that eco-consciousness and financial success didn’t have to be mutually exclusive.
 In 2006, when the Chappells sold a majority stake in the company to Colgate-Palmolive for $100 million, Tom’s of Maine employed nearly 200 people.

 The Chappells’ latest venture, Ramblers Way, a sustainable apparel company relying on premium natural wool, follows the same socially and environmentally conscious principles that were at the core of Tom’s.
 Ten percent of the company’s profits benefit conservation, arts, and education groups in and around the Kennebunks.

 Chappell has traveled the world and has homes on Monhegan and near Saddleback Mountain, but the 77-year-old says there is “no question” that Kennebunk is his favorite place.
-As a hiker, he’s drawn to the town’s forested preserves, like Hope Woods and the Mousam River Wildlife Sanctuary, both of which the Chappells helped the Kennebunkport Conservation Trust protect.
+As a hiker, he’s drawn to the town’s forested preserves, like Hope Woods and the Mousam River Wildlife Sanctuary, both of which the Chappells helped the Kennebunk Land Trust protect.
 But he also enjoys walking among the now-restored Colonial- and Federal-style homes surrounding downtown.